ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 });
 ```

-You can create/update warm attributes by using dedicated methods or by providing an option object.
-The first method provides a **slick devX** with autocomplete and shorthands, while the second one theoretically requires **less compute time and memory usage**, although it should be very minor (validation being only applied on freeze):
+You can create/update warm attributes by using dedicated methods or by providing option objects.
+The former provides a **slick devX** with autocomplete and shorthands, while the latter theoretically requires **less compute time and memory usage**, although it should be very minor (validation being only applied on freeze):

 ```tsx
 // Using methods